nasa/HyperCP/README.md

 - Data - This directory now comes unpacked in the distribution.
 By default, it contains only Pope & Fry/Smith & Baker water absorption properties, Thuillier and satellite spectral response functions, banner images for the GUI, and the Zhang glint correction database.
 This is also the optional fallback location for input and/or output radiometry data, though setting up separate locations for field data is highly recommended (see below).
 - Source - This directory (which comes unpacked with the distribution) holds the majority of the Python source code.

-(Note: Data, Plots, and Logs directories are not tracked on git.)
+(Note: Data, Plots, and Logs directories are not tracked with git.)

+### Database download
+When you first launch the software, it will need to download a large (2.3 GB) database (Zhang_rho_db.mat) for use in glint correction.
+If this database is not found in Data, a dialog window will appear before the Main.py GUI with guidance on how to proceed.
+If this download should fail for any reason, further instructions will be given at the command line terminal where Main.py was launched.

 ---
 ## Guide

-### Overview
+### Quick Start Overview
-1. Identify the cruise, relevant calibration files, and ancillary data files to be used in processing
+1. Identify the research cruise, relevant calibration files, and ancillary data files to be used in processing
 2. Launch HyperInSPACE and set up the Main window for data directories and the ancillary file
 3. Create a new Configuration (or edit and existing Configuration)
 4. Add and enable only *relevant* calibration and instrument files to the Configuration; there is no such thing as a standard instrument package